Madness in vector spaces: Introduction

+Due to their more tractable nature, we will focus on \emph{block subspaces}, that is, those having a basis in ``block position'' with respect to a fixed basis for $E$ (see \S\ref{sec:card_ZFC} for the definition).
+Every infinite-dimensional subspace contains a block subspace, so this is a relatively mild restriction.

-\begin{defn} A collection $\LA$ of subspaces of $E$ is an \emph{almost disjoint family of subspaces} if its elements are pairwise almost disjoint and is a \emph{maximal almost disjoint family of subspaces}, or \emph{mad family of subspaces}, if it is not properly contained in another such family. \end{defn}
+\begin{defn} A collection $\LA$ of infinite-dimensional (block) subspaces of $E$ is an \emph{almost disjoint family of (block) subspaces} if its elements are pairwise almost disjoint and is a \emph{maximal almost disjoint family of (block) subspaces}, or \emph{mad family of (block) subspaces}, if it is not properly contained in another such family. \end{defn}

+Note that, by our prior comment, being maximal with respect to arbitrary subspaces is equivalent to being maximal with respect to block subspaces.

 While the topic of almost disjoint families of subspaces seems very natural, it appears to have been little studied except for a paper by Kolman \cite{MR1756262}, wherein they are called ``almost disjoint packings'',\footnote{Several proofs in \cite{MR1756262} appear to use a stronger property than almost disjointness, namely that whenever $X_0,\ldots,X_n\in\LA$ are distinct, then $X_i\cap(\sum_{j\neq i}X_j)$ is finite-dimensional.
-It easy to construct almost disjoint families of subspaces for which this fails, e.g., $X_0=\langle(e_{2n})_{n\in\omega}\rangle$, $X_1=\langle(e_{2n+1})_{n\in\omega}\rangle$, and $X_2=\langle(e_{2n}+e_{2n+1})_{n\in\omega}\rangle$.
+It easy to construct almost disjoint families of subspaces for which this fails, e.g., $X_0=\langle(e_{2n})_{n\in\omega}\rangle$, $X_1=\langle(e_{2n+1})_{n\in\omega}\rangle$, and $X_2=\langle(e_{2n}+e_{2n+1})_{n\in\omega}\rangle$, where $(e_n)$ is a basis for $E$.
 This can be extended to an infinite almost disjoint family of subspaces by our Proposition \ref{prop:mad_unctbl}.
-As such, we reprove several of the results appearing in \cite{MR1756262}.} and the recent work of Brendle and Garc\'{i}a \'{A}vila \cite{MR3685044} discussed below.
+As such, we reprove several of the results appearing in \cite{MR1756262}.} and indirectly in the recent work of Brendle and Garc\'{i}a \'{A}vila \cite{MR3685044} discussed below.

 In light of the above questions for mad families on $\omega$, we ask the analogous questions for infinite mad families of subspaces:

 \begin{enumerate}[label=\textup{\arabic*.}] \item How big (or small) can they be?
 In particular, what is